antrea-io/antrea/docs/node-port-local.md

 This annotation indicates that port 8080 of the Pod can be reached through port 61002 of the Node with IP Address 10.10.10.10.

+The `nodeportlocal.antrea.io` annotation is generated and managed by Antrea.
+It is not meant to be created or modified by users directly.
+A user-provided annotation is likely to be overwritten by Antrea, or may lead to unexpected behavior.

 NodePortLocal can only be used with Services of type `ClusterIP` or `LoadBalancer`.
 The `nodeportlocal.antrea.io` annotation has no effect for Services of type `NodePort` or `ExternalName`.
 The annotation also has no effect